TreeSynth: Synthesizing Diverse Data from Scratch via Tree-Guided Subspace Partitioning: Appendix

-\paragraph{Training Data Generation.} For each leaf node in \( \mathcal{T}_{GSM} \), \( \mathcal{T}_{MATH} \), \(\mathcal{T}_{Code}\) and \(\mathcal{T}_{ToM}\), we generate \( N_{\text{Leaf}} = 10 \) data instances within their corresponding subspaces to construct the raw instruction set.
-For coding-task instructions in this raw set, following the practice of CodeAlpaca~\citep{codealpaca}, we compute pairwise Rouge~\citep{lin2004rouge} similarity scores between all data entries and filter out data pairs with similarity scores exceeding 0.7.
-We randomly select 100k instruction samples from the raw set of mathematical and coding tasks.
-For the psychology task, we choose 2k negative samples, convert them to positive using Figures~\ref{fig:N_to_P}, and form a 4k-sample collection.
-These selected instructions are then paired with answers generated by \texttt{GPT-4o} to form the training dataset.
+\textbf{Training Data Generation.} For each leaf node in \( \mathcal{T}_{GSM8K} \), \( \mathcal{T}_{MATH} \) and \(\mathcal{T}_{Code}\), we generate \( N_{\text{Leaf}} = 10 \) data instances using the prompts from Figures~\ref{fig:GSM Generation TREESYNTH}, \ref{fig:MATH Generation TREESYNTH}, and \ref{fig:Code Generation TREESYNTH} within their corresponding subspaces to construct the raw instruction sets using \(\texttt{GPT-4o}\), \texttt{LLaMA3.3-70B-Instruct} and \texttt{Qwen2.5-72B-Instruct}.
+For coding-task instructions, following the practice of CodeAlpaca~\citep{codealpaca}, we compute pairwise Rouge~\citep{lin2004rouge} similarity scores between all data entries and filter out data pairs with similarity scores exceeding 0.7.
+Subsequently, we randomly select 100k instructions from the raw instruction sets and use the same LLMs that generated the instructions to produce answers, forming the training dataset.
+For the generation of SimpleToM-style data, we use the prompt from Figure~\ref{fig:tom Generation TREESYNTH} command \texttt{LLaMA3.3-70B-Instruct} to generate $ N_{\text{Leaf}} = 10 $ instructions for each leaf node of $\mathcal{T}_{ToM}$, forming an instruction set containing 20k samples.
+We then use \texttt{LLaMA3.3-70B-Instruct} to generate corresponding answers for these instructions.

+\textbf{\name{}-Guided Data Balance.} We perform a \name{}-guided data balancing strategy for SimpleToM-style datasets.
+Using the prompt templates from Figure~\ref{fig:Classification}, we systematically partition both Temperature Sampling and Persona Hub-style SimpleToM data into distinct subspaces of $\mathcal{T}_{ToM}$.
+The sample threshold $N_{Sub}$ for each subspace is set to 10 to achieve data balancing across these subspaces.